Who We Are

 Director (On Sabbatical Leave 2014-2015 Academic Year)

-Alyshia Gálvez is the director of the CUNY Institute of Mexican Studies.
+Alyshia Gálvez is the director of the Jaime Lucero Mexican Studies Institute.
 Author of two books on Mexican immigration in New York, Patient Citizens, Immigrant Mothers Mexican Women, Public Prenatal Care and the Birth Weight Paradox (Rutgers University Press, Oct.
 2011) and Guadalupe in New York (NYU Press, Dec.
 2009), she is a cultural anthropologist and associate professor of Latin American and Puerto Rican Studies at Lehman College.
 Her research focuses on the efforts by Mexican immigrants in New York City to achieve the rights of citizenship.
 Her second book Patient Citizens, Immigrant Mothers,was awarded the 2012 ALLA Book Award (Association of Latino and Latin American Anthropologists).
 She is also the faculty advisor for the Lehman College D.R.E.A.M.
 Team.

 Development and Publications Coordinator